Calisthenics Equipment

 Resistance bands will help you replace a need for some expensive equipment.
 It will enable you to do exercises that would otherwise be possible to do only with access to a gym.

-For example, face pulls are excellent exercise for developing your rear delts.
+For example, face pulls are an excellent exercise for developing your rear delts.
 This is one of the most neglected muscle groups.

 Lixada Resistance Band Set